NLM-OCCS/python-alma-sdk/README.md

   that we make the URLs to these full rather than relative URIs.
 - swagger-codegen-cli is then used to create a Python SDK using only the APIs needed, across multiple ExLibris provided specifications.
-- The src directory is then overlayed on top of the created SDK
+- The `src` sub directory is then copied on top of the created SDK

 ## What this is not